-If the answer to any of these questions is no, or the clinic staff won’t answer certain questions, it’s best to avoid that center.
-A trustworthy resource will be upfront about what they do and offer judgement-free information about all of your options.
+If the clinic staff answers “No” to any of these questions, or refuses to answer certain questions, it’s best to avoid that center.
+A trustworthy resource will give upfront answers about what they do and offer judgment-free information about all of your options.

 An unplanned pregnancy can be hard to face, especially if you don’t know how you’ll handle it.

 As a start, it never hurts to open up to trusted loved ones.
 They can offer compassionate support and help you explore and talk through your options.

 But at the end of the day, remember: It’s your body, and the choice of what to do remains yours alone.

 Crystal Raypole writes for Healthline and Psych Central.
 Her fields of interest include Japanese translation, cooking, natural sciences, sex positivity, and mental health, along with books, books, and more books.
 In particular, she’s committed to helping decrease stigma around mental health issues.
 She lives in Washington with her son and a lovably recalcitrant cat.